 NOTICE (1) If the message and the check engine light stays on after engine starting, stop engine.
 Check engine oil level.
 Refill if necessary.
-If the oil level is good, see an authorized Can-Am dealer.
+If the oil level is good, seek service from an authorized Can-Am dealer, repair shop or person of your own choosing for maintenance, repair or replacement.
+Please refer to the US EPA Emissions-related warranty contained herein for information about warranty claims.
 Do not use the vehicle until repaired.